 - A probate asset is an asset owned in the decedent’s individual name at death (rather than owned jointly with another person with right of survivorship) for which no beneficiary has been named.

-You can establish a Revocable Trust if you wish to avoid the potential delays and the administration involved with the probate process by allowing your Successor Trustee to distribute your assets directly to your beneficiaries at your death without probate court involvement.
+If you wish to avoid the potential delays and the administration involved with the probate process you can establish a Revocable Trust and allow your Successor Trustee to distribute your assets directly to your beneficiaries at your death without probate court involvement.